Indian Football: From Curacao to Nepal - Every Indian starting lineup in the Igor Stimac era

 Debutants under Igor Stimac

-Twenty Indian players have made their debuts under Igor Stimac in the last two years.
-Out of those 20, 12 players made their debuts during the friendly matches against Oman and UAE in March 2021.
-FC Goa midfielder Glan Martins was the latest player to make his international debut who played his first match against Qatar on June 2, 2021.
+22 Indian players have made their debuts under Igor Stimac in the last two years.
+Out of those, 12 players made their debuts during the friendly matches against Oman and UAE in March 2021.
+Seriton Fernandes and Rahim Ali are the latest to earn their international caps with the Blue Tigers under the Croat's tutelage during the twin Nepal friendlies in September.